Imperat/ADFS_managers/readme.md

 `python manage.py runserver 127.0.0.1:8000`

-Also for testing there are additional dependencyes:
+Also for testing there are additional dependencies:

 `pip install -r test-requirements`